slackapi/node-slack-events-api/docs/reference.md

 truthy value.
 If you want Slack to send the request to a different URL, you should set the value of `responseOptions.redirectLocation` to the URL you want.
 Lastly, if you'd like to set the body of the response, you should set the `responseOptions.content` value to a String of body content.
-EventEmitters allow you to add many handlers, but its recommended that when using the `waitForResponse` option that you only have one handler on each event type.
+EventEmitters allow you to add many handlers, but it's recommended when using the `waitForResponse` option that you only have one handler on each event type.
 You should always handle the `error` event too.
 It's your application's responsibility to make sure that the `respond()` callback is invoked exactly once.